opencast/opencast/docs/guides/admin/docs/upgrade/index.md

-# Upgrading Matterhorn to 2.2
+# Upgrading Opencast to 2.2

 ## Database Migration
 You will find the database migration script in /docs/upgrade/2.1_to_2.2/<vendor>.sql